earthcube/2014-15Documents/README.md

 These are the roles and accountabilities the staff have at EarthCube

+NOTE: the individual roles are listed in the WIKI pages

 # EC Program Office Roles and Accountabilities

 Process: based on new kind of governance structure called holacracy.
 A really well-articulated flat structure, distributed authority scheme.
 Create an organization where the responsibilities for various things are granted to different people in the organization; they're "energizing" particular roles.